Mayu Maeshima

 Mayu Maeshima (前島 麻由, Maeshima Mayu) is a Japanese singer from Tokyo who is affiliated with Newcome.
-Beginning her music activities as an independent musician, she was the lead vocalist of the music unit MYTH & ROID from 2015 to 2017.
+Beginning her music activities as an independent recording artist, she was the lead vocalist of the pop rock band MYTH & ROID from 2015 to 2017.
 After leaving MYTH & ROID, she resumed activities as a solo artist, making her major debut in 2019.
 Her music has been featured in anime series such as Re:Zero − Starting Life in Another World, Full Dive, Overlord and Uncle from Another World.